 Just a couple things been goin’ round my head as I listen to the vinyl Beatles albums I was gifted with this Christmas.
-They seem like good things to consider in 2020, and so I’ve enlisted my new friend, Paul McCartney to help illustrate!
+They seem like good things to consider so I’ve enlisted my new friend, Paul McCartney to help illustrate!

 When you hate everyone in the world, it means you’re hungry.
 Eat something.